Solaris (1972 film): Writing

 The set design of Solaris features paintings by the Old Masters.
-The interior of the space station is decorated with full reproductions of the 1565 painting cycle of The Months (The Hunters in the Snow, The Gloomy Day, The Hay Harvest, The Harvesters, and The Return of the Herd), by Pieter Brueghel the Elder, and details of Landscape with the Fall of Icarus and The Hunters in the Snow (1565).
+The interior of the space station is decorated with full reproductions of the 1565 painting cycle of The Months (The Hunters in the Snow, The Gloomy Day, The Hay Harvest, The Harvesters, and The Return of the Herd), by Pieter Bruegel the Elder, and details of Landscape with the Fall of Icarus and The Hunters in the Snow (1565).
 The scene of Kelvin kneeling before his father and the father embracing him alludes to The Return of the Prodigal Son (1669) by Rembrandt.
 The references and allusions are Tarkovsky's efforts to give the young art of cinema historical perspective, to evoke the viewer's feeling that cinema is a mature art.

-The film references Tarkovsky's 1966 film Andrei Rublev by having an icon by Andrei Rublev being placed in Kelvin's room.
-It is the second of a series of three films referencing Rublev, the last being Tarkovsky's next film, The Mirror, which was made in 1975 and which references Andrei Rublev by having a poster of the film hung on a wall.
+The film references Tarkovsky's 1966 film Andrei Rublev, as an icon by Andrei Rublev is present in Kelvin's room.
+It is the second of a series of three films referencing Rublev, the last being Tarkovsky's next film Mirror, which was released in 1975 and references Andrei Rublev by having a poster of the film hung on a wall.

-The cast
+Casting

-Tarkovsky initially wanted his ex-wife, Irma Raush, to play Hari, but after meeting actress Bibi Andersson in June 1970, he decided that she was better for the role.
+Tarkovsky initially wanted his ex-wife, Irma Raush, to play Hari, but after meeting actress Bibi Andersson in June 1970 decided that she was better for the role.
 Wishing to work with Tarkovsky, Andersson agreed to be paid in roubles.
-Nevertheless, Natalya Bondarchuk was ultimately cast as Hari.
-Tarkovsky had met her when they were students at the State Institute of Cinematography.
-It was she who had introduced the novel Solaris to him.
-Tarkovsky auditioned her in 1970, but decided she was too young for the part.
-He instead recommended her to director Larisa Shepitko, who cast her in You and I. Half a year later, Tarkovsky screened that film and was so pleasantly surprised by her performance that he decided to cast Bondarchuk as Hari after all.
+Ultimately, Natalya Bondarchuk, whom Tarkovsky met when they were students at the State Institute of Cinematography, was cast as Hari; Bondarchuk had introduced the novel Solaris to him.
+Tarkovsky auditioned Bondarchuk in 1970 but decided she was too young for the part.
+Tarkovsky instead recommended Bondarchuk to director Larisa Shepitko, who cast her in You and Me (1971).
+Half a year later, Tarkovsky screened You and Me and was so impressed by her performance that he decided to cast Bondarchuk as Hari.

-Tarkovsky cast Lithuanian actor Donatas Banionis as Kelvin, the Estonian actor Jüri Järvet as Snaut, the Russian actor Anatoly Solonitsyn as Sartorius, the Ukrainian actor Nikolai Grinko as Kelvin's father, and Olga Barnet as Kelvin's mother.
-The director had already worked with Solonitsyn, who had played Andrei Rublev, and with Grinko, who appeared in Andrei Rublev and Ivan's Childhood (1962).
+Tarkovsky cast Lithuanian actor Donatas Banionis as Kelvin, the Estonian actor Jüri Järvet as Snaut, the Russian actor Anatoly Solonitsyn as Sartorius, the Ukrainian actor Nikolai Grinko as Kelvin's father, and the Russian actress Olga Barnet as Kelvin's mother.
+Tarkovsky had already worked with Solonitsyn, who played Andrei Rublev, and with Grinko, who appeared in Andrei Rublev and Ivan's Childhood (1962).
 Tarkovsky thought Solonitsyn and Grinko would need extra directorial assistance.
-After filming was almost completed, Tarkovsky rated actors and performances thus: Bondarchuk, Järvet, Solonitsyn, Banionis, Dvorzhetsky, and Grinko; he also wrote in his diary that "Natalya B. has outshone everybody".
+After filming was almost completed, Tarkovsky ranked the actors and performances thusly: Bondarchuk, Järvet, Solonitsyn, Banionis, Dvorzhetsky, and Grinko; he also wrote in his diary that "Natalya B. has outshone everybody".